UniVE-SSV/SoftwareArchitectures24/_docs/spring-1/introduction.md

 <a target="_blank" rel="noopener noreferrer" href="https://spring.io/">Spring</a> is a free and open-source Java framework for building Java applications.
 It is mainly used for web-based apps.
 If you are not familiar with the concept of framework, it is important to define briefly what a framework is.

 ### What is a framework
-A framework, like a library, is a bunch of code packed together.
+Like a library, a framework is a bunch of code packed together.
 The main difference is that offers a runtime execution environment.
 The idea of frameworks is that a developer specifies some components, and under the hood, the framework drives the execution.
 This concept is called Inversion of Control (IoC): the execution is not managed directly by developers but by the framework itself.
 Usually, a Java framework like Spring consists of a runtime environment plus a library.

 Do you remember JUnit?
 Well.
 Junit is a framework: you specify test methods, but **not** how to run them.
 You don't have to define a main function that calls the test methods.
-It is the framework's responsibility to manage how to run it (IoC).
+The framework's responsible for managing how to run it (IoC).
 Let's recall the simple test that we wrote in one of the previous lessons:

 {% highlight java %}
 import org.example.Main;